An initiative supported by NSW Health

 Pre-Requisites e.g. D/L; Interest in clinical areas relevant to facility

-Interest in complex acute care
+Interest in complex acute care.

 Social Activities